Gabrielle-Robinson/Hotel-Revenue-/README.md

 3. Connecting Power BI to a Database: I retrieved the hotel data from SQL by opening Power BI and importing the data from the SQL server.
 To begin answering stakholder questions about revenue, I had to factor in the discounts given to clients.
 Calculating revenue was achieved by creating a new column called 'Revenue' that added stays_in_week_nights and stays_in_weekend_nights then multiplied by average daily rate then mutilpied by discount.

 4. Visualizing Data in Power BI: I closed and applied the table in Power BI to start the visualization of data.
-First I designed three sections for my visualizations, the first section breaks down the total revenue ($29.85M), average ADR ($104.47), total nights that were spent (367.78K), average discount (25.8%), and the number of car spaces (8.69K) with respective trendlines.
+First I designed three sections for my visualizations.
+The first section breaks down the total revenue ($29.85M), average ADR ($104.47), total nights that were spent (367.78K), average discount (25.8%), and the number of car spaces (8.69K) with respective trendlines.
 The second section displays reveune trends by reservation dates for City Hotel and Resort Hotel.Lastly the third section consist of a pie chart that discloses the revenue percentages for City Hotel and Resort Hotel.
-And a table for revenue my year and the parking spaces with
+And a table for revenue by year, number of parking spaces, and the percent of parking space used.
+Lastly, I designed a filter by country, date, hotel type, and time.

-5. Answering the following questions presented by stakeholders (Summarize findings):
+5. Summarized findings:
    "Is our hotel revenue growing by year?" ->
    Since there are two hotel types, I dediced to segement revenue by hotel type

-   "Should we increase our parking lot size?" ->                                                    I want to see if there is a trend with guest and personal cars over the years
+   "Should we increase our parking lot size?" ->                                                   With the stagant trend with guest and personal cars over the years, there is no outstanding evidence that proves to increase the parking lot size.

-   "What trends an we see in the data?" ->
+   "What trends an we see in the data?" -> Over the three years there has been a positive correlation and trend for average ADR, total nights spents, and car spaces.
+The average discount has aslso increased during the time.
-   I focused on average daily rate and guests to explore seasonality

 # Download Data
 To download data, copy this repo using git clone https://github.com/Gabrielle-Robinson/Hotel-Revenue-, open the file 'hotel_revenue_historical_full.xlsx', click 'View Raw' and open downloaded file.